Yannel Correa

-Alices Yannel Correa Santa Cruz (born 10 September 1996) is a Spanish-born Uruguayan footballer who plays as a defender for Spanish Primera Federación club Real Oviedo and the Uruguay women's national team.
+Alices Yannel Correa Santa Cruz (born 10 September 1996) is a professional footballer who plays as a centre-back for Liga F club Sporting de Huelva.
+Born in Spain to Uruguayan parents, she plays for the Uruguay women's national team.

 Early life

 Correa was born to Uruguayan parents in Badajoz, Spain in 1996.
 At that time, her father, former Uruguay international footballer Gabriel Correa, was playing for AD Mérida.
 After her father finished his career, her family (which includes an older brother) settled in Murcia, the first Spanish city where her father had played and where her brother was born.

 Club career

 Nicknamed La Negra (The Black), Correa made her debut for Murcia Féminas in 2010, at age 13 or 14.
 The team promoted to Segunda División in 2011 and was Group 7 runner-up in the 2012–13 season.
 On 26 June 2013, she was signed by fellow Segunda División team Sporting Plaza de Argel, where she would spend the next three seasons.
 In July 2016, she returned to Murcia Féminas.
 On 10 February 2017, she was signed by Primera División side Fundación Albacete.
 She made her debut for them on 18 February 2017 in an away lost against Atlético Madrid.
-She broke the meniscus and the cruciate ligament in early October 2017, after being an unused substitute in the first two league matches of the 2017-2018 season.
+She broke the meniscus and the cruciate ligament in early October 2017, after being an unused substitute in the first two league matches of the 2017–2018 season.